thoughtbot/ios-on-rails/book/iOS/posting_a_user.md

 # Posting a User With NSURLSession

-Now that we have a singleton `HUMRailsClient`, a configured session property on that object, and a `HUMUserSession` object, we can create NSURLSessionTasks that will actually make our API request.
+Now that we have a singleton `HUMRailsClient`, a configured session property on that object, and a `HUMUserSession` object, we can create instances of `NSURLSessionTask` that will actually make our API request.

 ### Declaring a Task for Making Requests

-Declare a method in our HUMRailsClient.h that creates a POST request to /users.
+Declare a method in our `HUMRailsClient.h` that creates a POST request to /users.

 	- (void)createCurrentUserWithCompletionBlock:
 		(void (^)(NSError *error))block;